dynamsoft-docs/camera-enhancer-docs-js/programming/javascript/user-guide/index.md

 <div id="enhancerUIContainer" style="width:1280px;height:720px;"></div>
 <script>
   (async () => {
+      // Initializes the license for using the SDK in the application.
+      Dynamsoft.License.LicenseManager.initLicense("DLS2eyJvcmdhbml6YXRpb25JRCI6IjIwMDAwMSJ9");
       // A default UI will be used if no parameter is passed to 'CameraView.createInstance()'. let cameraView = await Dynamsoft.DCE.CameraView.createInstance();
        // Create 'CameraEnhancer' instance and pass 'cameraView' to it. let cameraEnhancer = await Dynamsoft.DCE.CameraEnhancer.createInstance(cameraView);
       // Get 'CameraView' instance's UI and append it to DOM. document.querySelector("#enhancerUIContainer").append(cameraView.getUIElement());

-      await cameraEnhancer.open();
+      // Open the camera and start streaming the video on the page. await cameraEnhancer.open();
   })();
 </script>